jtstorck/containerized-ambari/README.md

 Ambari's Admin UI is hosted at http://ambari.traefik.localhost

+# Creating a cluster in Ambari's Admin UI
+When adding hosts, use the following expression:

+`ambari-node-[1-N].ambari-bridge`

+where *N* is the number of running ambar-node containers.

+Select "Perform manual registration" since the ambari-agent is already installed as part of the ambari-node containers' image.
+The warning dialogs can be dismissed, and the host registration process should be successful, allowing the cluster install to continue.

 # Logging
 You can tail the logs in any container:
 - docker logs -f traefik